ATTCKDigital/FLEX/__GET_STARTED_HERE/flexls-child/README.md

 To add or enable an ACF block, you must edit the following file in the child theme: `config/global-variables/blocks.php`.

 #### Notes on Flex Layout System
-This plugin has a block called "Row".
+This system has a block called "Row".
 This is a parent block and the foundation of Flex Layout System.
 It is a block that allows inner blocks - these inner blocks are a core and ACF blocks who have a parent of "Row".
 They are only available inside of the "Row" block.

 Additionally, all core blocks have been extended to have a column number selector.
 A column number selector should also be available in all ACF blocks.